Patagonia, Argentina – Chile

 Perito Moreno Glacier (Argentina)

-Nestled in Los Glaciares National Park, Perito Moreno stands out as one of the rare glaciers in the world that’s still growing.
+Nestled in Los Glaciares National Park, Perito Moreno is one of the rare glaciers in the world that’s still growing.
 Its massive ice face spans 5 kilometers.
-Watching the ice dramatically break off and tumble into the water is an unforgettable experience.
+Watching the ice break off and tumble into the water is an unforgettable experience.

 Visitors have the chance to: